matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 So the other big technique in this phase is the decision matrix.
 And this is the heart of the talk, is to talk about decision matrix.
-I used to do this when I was mostly designing by myself in Org mode, but I am a complete convert that the best way to do this kind of design, in this phase of design, and this work, is in a spreadsheet.
+I used to do this when I was mostly designing by myself in Org mode [an editing mode in Emacs https://orgmode.org ], but I am a complete convert that the best way to do this kind of design, in this phase of design, and this work, is in a spreadsheet.
 And in particular, it is in a spreadsheet that is a live editing spreadsheet.
-So we use Google Sheets for this thing.
+So we use Google Sheets for this thing [ https://www.google.com/sheets/about ].

 So what is a decision matrix?
 It is a spreadsheet.
 It is a spreadsheet that more than one person can see at the same time, and edit at the same time.
 I do not know if somebody else ...
 I am sure Microsoft has one.

-A1 will be: what what decision are you trying to make?
-What problem are you working on.
+A1 will be: what decision are you trying to make?
+What problem are you working on?
 Always A1.
 If I come up to your project and you want some design mentoring, and A1 is not filled in, guess what we are going to be working on?
 A1.
 Have a good problem statement.

 You can copy your problem statement right in here.
 Often, though,